david-p-hill/Ghidra-VT-Capstone/README.md

 How to navigate the plugin:
 1) Select the three bars icon (leftmost in the set of three) in the top right corner to select a VT Session
 2) When prompted, select a VT Session file indicated with the blue footprints icon
-     a) You can only select a VT Session in the current project folder directory
+     1) You can only select a VT Session in the current project folder directory
-     b) If multiple VT Sessions exist in a project folder, then choose one
+     2) If multiple VT Sessions exist in a project folder, then choose one
 3) Select the refresh icon (middle in the set of three) to enter Module 1
      a) See Module 1 instructions below
 4) Select the scissors icon (rightmost in the set of three) to enter Module 2